-Read to a Child

-Since 2007, we've been a Read to a Child National Partner, supporting national, regional and local mentoring programmes for low-income elementary students.
+Read to a Child Since 2007, we've been a Read to a Child National Partner, supporting national, regional and local mentoring programs for low-income elementary students.
 Read to a Child creates better opportunities for children by inspiring adults to read to children.
-In March 2017 (National Reading Month), we were again Visionary Sponsors of Read to a Child's national digital fundraising campaign to help "Spark Something Meaningful - Help Kids in Need Love to Read".
-The Pitney Bowes Foundation again provided a grant to support the expansion, quality and stability of Read to a Child's national lunchtime reading programme.

-buildOn

-Since 1992, we've collaborated with buildOn, a global non-profit focused on helping US inner-city students expand their horizons and develop critical skills.
-Its signature programme engages students in building schools in developing countries, creating opportunities for others as well as themselves.
-We participate in buildOn's Corporate Partner programme, engaging employee volunteers to help students develop college, career and financial literacy skills.

-Horizons National Student Enrichment Programme

-Horizons National provides summer academic enrichment programmes for at-risk, low-income students in partnership with nearly 500 US Independent schools, colleges and universities, with a curriculum encompassing literacy, science, maths, arts, sport and cultural enrichment at every level from pre-kindergarten to high school.
-In small classes led by professional teachers, students dive into a rich curriculum with a focus on reading, STEM and art.
-Swimming and other confidence-boosting activities break down barriers to success and engage children with new opportunities.
+In March 2017 (National Reading Month), we were again Visionary Sponsors of Read to a Child's national digital fundraising campaign to help "Spark Something Meaningful - Help Kids in Need Love to Read."
+The Pitney Bowes Foundation again provided a grant to support the expansion, quality and stability of Read to a Child's national lunchtime reading program. buildOn Since 1992, we've collaborated with buildOn, a global nonprofit focused on helping U.S. inner-city students expand their horizons and develop critical skills.
+Its signature program engages students in building schools in developing countries, creating opportunities for others as well as themselves.
+We participate in buildOn's Corporate Partner program, engaging employee volunteers to help students develop college, career and financial literacy skills.
+Horizons National Student Enrichment Program Horizons National provides summer academic enrichment programs for at-risk, low-income students in partnership with nearly 500 U.S. independent schools, colleges and universities, with a curriculum spanning literacy, science, math, arts, sports and cultural enrichment at every level from pre-K to high school.
+In small classes led by professional teachers, students dive into a rich curriculum with a focus on reading, STEM, and art.
+Swimming and other confidenceboosting activities break down barriers to success and engage children with new opportunities.
 Our support provides Horizons affiliates with reading specialists, assessment tools, training and STEM materials to help manage curriculum and facilitate data sharing with parents and public schools.
-In 2017, we once again sponsored Horizons Giving Day, the organisation's national online fundraising campaign.

-Connecticut Science Center

-With support from the Pitney Bowes Foundation, the Connecticut Science Center is transforming schools in Stamford with new, engaging ways of teaching K-12 science and training teachers to spark and capture interest in STEM.
-Opening in 2019 will be a Pitney Bowes Foundation-supported exhibit that explores the impact that human beings have on our planet in the past, present and future.
+In 2017, we once again sponsored Horizons Giving Day, the organization's national online fundraising campaign.
+Connecticut Science Center With support from the Pitney Bowes Foundation, the Connecticut Science Center is transforming schools in Stamford with new, engaging ways of teaching K-12 science and training teachers to spark and capture interest in STEM.
+Opening in 2019 will be a Pitney Bowes Foundation-supported exhibit that explores the impact that human beings have on our planet in the past, present, and future.

+Concept gallery drawing, facing northwest Ice age exhibit (left), immersive earth dome (right)
-Children's Learning Centers of Fairfield County (CLC)

-Our support for CLC's full-day, full-year Head Start programme serves low-income families in Stamford, many of whom are English language learners.
+Children's Learning Centers of Fairfield County (CLC) Our support for CLC's full-day, full-year Head Start program serves low-income families in Stamford, many of whom are English language learners.
 Our grant enables parents to work full-time while their children receive extra help in preparation for kindergarten.
 CLC's holistic approach includes nutritious meals and snacks, family support services and a curriculum on social and emotional development.